sgloc009/springercsbooks/README.md

 # springercsbooks

-<b>purpose<b>: download springer books related to computer science which are made available for free by springer.com
+PURPOSE: download springer books related to computer science which are made available for free by springer.com

-language: python 3
+LANGUAGE: python 3

-module-requirements: bs4, requests, PyPDF2, io, urllib3
+MODULE REQUIREMENTS: beautifulsoup4, requests, PyPDF2, io, urllib3

+Just run the code and get the books.